Ph.D. in HCI

 - An HCI faculty member must agree to work with and support you as a major professor.

-- Your complete file is made available for member of the HCI faculty to review.
+Your complete file is made available for members of the HCI faculty to review.
 (See the faculty page to learn more about the diverse members of the HCI faculty.)

-The application deadline for the fall semester is January 15, spring semester is October 1, and for the summer semester is April 15.
+The Phase 2/paid application deadline for the fall semester is February 7; the spring semester is October 1.

 Program Application Process